ToneyZZZ/mc_server_status/README.md

 - final plugin can be found in file `mc_server_status`

+- The model is not uploaded due to file-size limit on github, you can get the model by re build the model using notebooks in fine-tuning.

 The Plugin requires [nonebot API](https://nonebot.dev/) and proper listener with onebot adapter to work.